Sarvajeet2003/AI-News-Bot/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Submit a pull request

-## License

-MIT License - Free for everyone to use and modify.

 ## Support

 If you find this bot helpful, please share it with others who might benefit from staying updated on AI developments!